 Except in the most poorly designed suburban neighbourhoods of North American or Australian cities, the question of ‘high patronage’ versus ‘coverage’ is a false dilemma.
 Toronto already demonstrated this in the early 1990s by running buses every 10 minutes or better in its low-density suburbs and achieving a mode share of 20% of motorised trips by public transport.
 Likewise, bus services in Melbourne’s suburbs should generally aspire to provide both comprehensive coverage and high patronage, by knitting together with trains and trams to provide a reasonably frequent, legible, go-anywhere-anytime network.

-None of the above means, of course, that sensitively applied encouragement of medium density housing is not worthwhile.
-Vancouver certainly introduced more high and medium-density housing under its Liveable Region strategy – but it’s critical to bear in mind that a lot of what North Americans call ‘medium density’ is not much different to the terraces and townhouses that have been traditional in Melbourne for over a century.
+None of the above means, of course, that encouragement of medium density housing in parallel with service improvement is not worthwhile.
+Vancouver famously introduced large tracts of high and medium-density housing under its Liveable Region strategy – but it’s critical to bear in mind that a lot of what North Americans call ‘medium density’ is not much different to the terraces and townhouses that have been traditional in parts of Melbourne for over a century.
 Meanwhile, many of our so-called ‘medium density’ developments would be considered ‘high density’ in North America.

 So carefully targeted land-use measures will help, albeit marginally.
 But the real challenge lies elsewhere.

 Density is not the main barrier to providing public transport; rather, it is a rationalisation for inaction.

 The problem is not inadequate road infrastructure….The problem is not that Melbourne is too dispersed….The above are all pseudo-problems posed by specialists of various persuasions to enable them to discover answers which serve and justify their interests and ideologies.
 Vast amounts of money are today being spent on pseudo-solutions which keep those interests in business.
 They have nothing to do with economic prosperity, environmental quality or accessibility in Melbourne.